Welcome Discount for Every New Teacher

 Yangtze River Cruise

 Take an internal flight to Chongqing before boarding your 5* boat for a 3 day cruise through the spectacular scenery of the Yangtze river.
 A truly unforgettable trip you will take in the new town of Fengdu after the old town was flooded due to the damming project.
 Cruise through the Three Gorges - Qutang, Wu and Xiing - and visit the the dam itself.
-This cruise is the perfect case study for your KS5 students.
+This cruise is the perfect case study for KS5 students.

 Shanghai Urban Planning Exhibition Centre